-Once a student's exhibition is installed, the Thesis Committee meets with the student for a formal review facilitated by the MFA program Director.
-The review will last approximately one hour and will evaluate the candidate on the quality of creative work presented and the candidate's verbal review.
-The Thesis Committee is responsible for assigning a grade for the verbal final review, the 1-page Statement of Intent/Thesis Statement about the installed work, and the work in the Thesis Exhibition (the MFA program Director enters this grade upon receiving the signed paperwork after the review).
+Once a student's exhibition is installed, the student's Thesis committee meets with the student for a formal review facilitated by the MFA Program Director.
+The review will last approximately one hour and will evaluate the candidate on the quality of creative work presented and the MCAD MFA PROGRAM HANDBOOK 2024 / 2025 candidate's verbal review.
+The Thesis Committee is responsible for assigning a grade - High Pass/Pass/Pass with Reservations (a temporary grade - see below)/Fail - for the verbal final review, the 1-page Statement of Intent/Thesis Statement about the installed work, and the work in the Thesis Exhibition.
+The MFA program Director enters this grade upon receiving the signed paperwork after the review.